claygiffin/100-coaches-site/src/pages/coaches/index.md

       * Master Certified Coach – Marshall Goldsmith’s Stakeholder-Centered Coaching

-      ### Experience

-      * Co-founded with Clayton Christensen: Rose Park Advisors – Disruptive Innovation Fund

-      * Former Institutional Investor-ranked sell-side analyst on Wall Street

-      * Author, Disrupt Yourself: Putting the Power of Disruptive Innovation to Work

-      * Keynote speaker on innovation, having delivered speeches to audiences of over 50,000

-      * Regular contributor to Harvard Business Review; article, “Disrupt Yourself,” was included in publication from HBR on Leading Change, featuring Clayton Christensen, John Kotter, among others.

-      * Board Member, Business Innovation Factory

-      * Advisory Board Member, Chatbooks

-      > _Playing it safe is not safe in today’s fast-paced marketplace.
-Disrupt Yourself is a must-read for anyone looking to stand out from the crowd and pursue innovation in our highly uncertain business climate._

-      >

-      > _—Eric Ries, bestselling author of The Lean Start-up_
     coachName: Whitney Johnson
     jobTitle: 'Innovation and disruption theorist, speaker, author, executive coach'
     links: